What i learned from building two small businesses in my early 20's

 5. I learned what kind of work motivates me

-These experiences shaped the type of roles I'm aiming for now.
-Roles where I can grow, contribute, and keep learning.
+These experiences shaped the type of roles I’m aiming for now.
+Roles where I will grow, contribute, and keep learning.

 Closing thoughts

-Starting businesses in my early 20s taught me more about responsibility, communication, digital tools, and customer experience than any single job ever could.
-These experiences shaped who I am today: someone resourceful, adaptable, and ready to grow into a professional environment.
+Starting businesses in my early 20s taught me more about responsibility, communication, digital tools, and customer experience than my 9-5 jobs.
+These experiences shaped who I am today: Someone resourceful, adaptable, and ready to grow into a professional environment.

 They didn’t just teach me how to build brands.
 They taught me how to build myself.